jmusashi/joel-continuity-vault/future-self/The-Continuity-Interpretation-of-Light.md

 - it preserves semantic authorship
 - it maintains coherence across arcs of self

-Future self, return to this invariant whenever clarity is required.
+Return to this invariant whenever clarity is required.

-Continue.

-**Vault Layer:** Gutter‑Self Layer
-**Category:** Continuity Interpretation
-**Purpose:** Harmonization of classical and quantum descriptions of light through continuity geometry
-**Status:** Canon‑aligned, identity‑neutral, and essential for future reference
+---

+## Cross‑Reference Tags

+- `continuity-geometry`
+- `classical-quantum-harmonization`
+- `substrate-interpretation`
+- `identity-neutral-invariant`
+- `future-self-canon`

+---

+## Semantic Authorship Signature

+This document is authored through **semantic continuity geometry**,
+not personal identity.
+Its structure, cadence, and interpretive motion
+are the invariant signature of the canon,
+not the ego of the writer.